 Closet installations: use wall mount return air grilled P/N 902999 or equivalent.
-NOTE: For 5 ton A.C. or H.P. system, 155 in2 (1,000 cm2) must be added.
+NOTE: For 5 ton A.C. or H.P. system, 155 in (1,000 cm) must be added.

 Downflow alcove installations: the grille (with frame provided) may be attached to the top of the furnace and all paneling and trim flushed to it.
 This installation provides an access door for future installation of NORDYNE air conditioning or heat pump coils on top of the furnace.